Keflavík International Airport is located about 50 km away from Reykjavík and there are various ways to get to and from the airport.

 Nowadays you can also take the public bus from the airport but the schedule is not as good as the Flybus and Airport Express and the savings are not that great that it’s worth it.
 In my opinion at least plus it takes much longer.
 There’s also another service, K-Express, which offers cheaper transfers from Keflavík but their schedule is also not as good as the other two.

 Getting from Keflavík Airport By Taxi

 You don’t have to worry about being ripped off by Taxi drivers in Reykjavík like in some cities around the world.
 Taxis run by the meter between Reykjavík and Keflavík but sometimes they offer a fixed price which comes to about the same amount as the meter anyway.
 There is a taxi line outside the arrivals hall but you can also book one in advance.
-The average price for 1-4 people is around 15.000 ISK.

-If you are broke or you want to want to protest against the evil axis of organized tourism there’s two things you could try to skip spending money on a ride to Reykjavík.
+If you are broke or you want to want to protest against the evil axis of organized tourism there’s two things you could do to try to skip spending money on a ride to Reykjavík.

 First of all, you could try to hitchhike.
 Hitchhiking is pretty common and safe in Iceland but I don’t know how easy it is to get a ride on this particular route so you might have to walk a long way with all your luggage.
 Alternatively, you might want to try befriend whoever sits next to you on the plane and if he or she is a local, there’s a good chance their car will be at the airport or that they have a ride waiting for them when you land.
 People are nice, they might offer you a ride.